 Painted: 9/25 to 10/2/2015.

-Climate Threat: The outline of the mural depicts the Swallow-tailed Kite, a bird that is projected to lose 70 percent of its summer habitat, according to the Audubon Birds and Climate Change Report.
-Depicted inside the kite is a composite of 12 other birds, each threatened by climate change: Scarlet Tanager, American Kestrel, Black-and-white Warbler, Tree Swallow, Northern Harrier, Magnolia Warbler, Yellow-bellied Sapsucker, Golden Eagle, White-throated Sparrow, Ring-billed Gull, Common Raven, and Baltimore Oriole.
-Learn more about the threats these species face at climate.audubon.org.
+About the Birds: The outline of the mural depicts the Swallow-tailed Kite, a striking bird of prey that nests in coastal states of the southeastern U.S. Spring heat waves and heavy rain, exacerbated by climate change, may threaten the bird's survival in the future.
+Satellite tags may help scientists better understand where they migrate in order to protect them; learn how and follow one tagged bird here.
+Depicted inside the kite is a composite of 12 other birds: the Scarlet Tanager, American Kestrel, Black-and-white Warbler, Tree Swallow, Northern Harrier, Magnolia Warbler, Yellow-bellied Sapsucker, Golden Eagle, White-throated Sparrow, Ring-billed Gull, Common Raven, and Baltimore Oriole.
+Learn more about the threats these and other species face at climate.audubon.org.